 As mentioned above, life throws curve balls.
 Not only that, but there will be times when you find yourself sliding down the slippery slope of temptation.
 Your subconscious will say, “Go ahead, buy that $50 bottle of wine.
 You’ve done so well so far, it’s ok to have that now.”

 The trick is to squelch that voice.
 This is where having measurable goals will come in handy.
 It’s easy to talk yourself out of socking money away if you have no clue what you’re saving for.
 But if it’s there in black and white, all you will have to is stay focused on that end goal to help you ignore that little voice during times of temptation.

 Whether you are new to the idea of setting goals or a seasoned pro, there are many applications online to help you stay focused and reach your financial goals.
 From tracking your spending habits to helping you stay on budget each month, there is a program out there for your needs.

 After all of the sacrifices you have made and the hard work you’ve put in toward reaching your goals, it is important to reward yourself when you reach them.
 But you don’t have to wait until you have accomplished the entire process to pat yourself on the back.

 One of the best things you can do throughout this process is set up smaller, measurable goals to accomplish while on your journey to the ultimate prize.
 These benchmarks will encourage you to recognize that you are making progress, even if it is slow and steady.

-Whatever your 2015 saving goals might be, it’s important to stay on task.
-It’s equally important not to beat yourself up if you take a step or two backwards.
+Whatever your saving goals might be, it’s crucial to stay on task.
+It’s equally important not to beat yourself up if you take a step or two backward.
 Everyone has their ups and downs.
-Your goal for 2015 should be to have more ups than downs.
+Your goal should be to have more ups than downs.
 And remember, no matter what kind of financial situation you’re facing, we’re always here to help.